What is a needs assessment for?

 I learned that you have to fill forms in truthfully but pessimistically: you have to show how difficult things really are and resist the temptation to be positive.

 Remember that the assessor is ultimately responsible to the council and that the council has a limited budget.
 Although the local authority is duty-bound to assess those of your needs they decide are eligible, the assessor will have financial constraints they need to work within.

 Postcode lottery in England

 There is wide concern that there’s great variation around the country in the level of needs met.
-Prior to April 2015, each council could set its own eligibility criteria; although this was broadly the same for every authority, this could sometimes lead to people being eligible for services in one area but not another.
+Prior to April 2015, each council could set its own eligibility criteria.
+Although this was broadly the same for every authority, it could sometimes lead to people being eligible for services in one area but not another.

-Since April 2015 and the introduction of the Care Act, people requiring care services in England have their needs assessed according to a set of eligibility criteria that are nationwide and therefore go some way to reducing the ‘postcode lottery’.
-However, councils still have some discretion in how they provide these assessments and how they arrange to meet the needs that they identify.
+Since April 2015 and the introduction of the Care Act, people requiring care services in England have their needs assessed according to a set of national eligibility criteria, which goes some way to reducing the ‘postcode lottery’ of care provision.
+However, councils still have some discretion in how they provide these assessments and how they meet the needs that are identified.
 Ultimately, this can lead to two people in two different areas of the country receiving two different packages of care, although the outcome for both is that their assessed needs should be met.

 We explain the various methods of carrying out a needs assessment, ranging from a face-to-face, to telephone interviews ...